Best Waterproof Bag for Snorkeling: Expert Snorkeler’s Review

 Look for an IP rating of 68, which means it is protected from dust and from long-term immersion in water up to a certain pressure/depth.

-#2- BUOYANCY
+#2- Buoyancy

 Does the snorkeling bag float?